xmonader/letsbuildacompiler-pretty/src/tutor09_atopview.md

 ```

 Here, I've used three  single  characters  to represent the three
-storage classes "auto," "extern,"  and  "static."
+storage classes `auto`, `extern`,  and  `static`.
 These are not
-the only three possible classes ... there are also "register" and
+the only three possible classes ... there are also `register` and
-"typedef," but this should  give  you the picture.
+`typedef`, but this should  give  you the picture.
 Note that the
-default class is "auto."
+default class is `auto`.

 We  can  do  a  similar  thing  for  types.
 Enter the following
 procedure next: